Mariner 1: Launch failure

 The launch of Mariner 1 was scheduled for the early morning of July 21, 1962.
 Several delays caused by trouble in the range safety command system delayed the beginning of the countdown until 11:33 p.m.
 EST the night before.
 At 2:20 a.m., just 79 minutes before launch, a blown fuse in the range safety circuits caused the launch to be canceled.
-Countdown was reset that night and proceeded, with several holds, planned and unplanned, from 11:08 p.m., through the early morning of the next day.
+Countdown was reset that night and proceeded, with several holds, planned and unplanned, from 11:08 p.m. through the early morning of the next day.

 At 9:21:23 a.m. on July 22, 1962, Mariner 1's Atlas-Agena lifted off from LC-12.
 The launch went entirely according to plan up to booster separation.
 During sustainer phase, the guidance system began issuing improper steering instructions, causing the Atlas to fishtail left and right.
 Its flight trajectory began to point downward and to the left of where it was supposed to be, creating the danger that it could impact in the crowded Atlantic shipping lanes.
-At 9:26:16 a.m., just six seconds before the Agena second stage was scheduled to separate from the Atlas, at which point destruction of the rocket was no longer possible, a range safety officer ordered the rocket to self-destruct, which it did--the Atlas Flight Termination System was also designed to destruct the Agena if activated but Agena had no Flight Termination System of its own and could not be destructed following Atlas SECO.
+At 9:26:16 a.m., just six seconds before the Agena second stage was scheduled to separate from the Atlas, at which point destruction of the rocket was no longer possible, a range safety officer ordered the rocket to self-destruct, which it did—the Atlas Flight Termination System was also designed to destruct the Agena if activated, but the Agena had no Flight Termination System of its own and could not be destructed following Atlas SECO.
 Telemetry signals were received from the probe for another 1-1/2 minutes.
 Mariner program director Jack James believed the destruction of the rocket was unnecessary and it would not have landed anywhere but the middle of the ocean.